tatianaazulay/StockPrice-App/README.md

 Minimal configuration of .travis.yml for StockPrice-App:<br>
 <a href="url"><img src="https://github.com/tatianaazulay/StockPrice-App/blob/master/assets/yml.jpg" width="60%" ></a><br>
 Travis also looks for a package.json file, downloads all the modules listed in devDependencies and runs specified scripts.<br>
-The package.json tells Travis to run jshint on our script.js file. jshint is a program that analysis code quality.<br>
+The package.json tells Travis to run jshint on our script.js file.<br>
+jshint is a program that analyze code quality.<br>
 This is an example of Travis CI log after the test has failed:<br>
 ![](assets/travis-log-failed.jpg)<br>
 This is an example of Travis CI log after the test and build have completed successfully:<br>